L O A D I N G

 Key points to bear in mind include:

-- House without alterations: Owners may face limitations on changes that affect the external appearance.
+• House without alterations: Owners may face limitations on external appearance changes.

 Special Considerations for Extensions in Conservation Areas